Jazz Age Audition Songs – by Vocal Type

 Which of these musical theatre jazz standards did you choose?

-Stacy Karyn, author of Jazz Age Audition Songs.
+Stacy Karyn, Author of Jazz Age Audition Songs.

 Author: Stacy Karyn

 Stacy Karyn is the founder of Theatre Trip, author of The Thespian’s Bucket List, and creator of The Cast Album List.
-She has a TESOL drama certificate, a BA in theatre, and has worked and interned with Broadway and Off-Broadway theaters.
+She holds a BA in theatre, a TESOL drama certificate, and has worked and interned with Broadway and Off-Broadway theaters.

 Leave a Reply